North America vs. South America

 • Rivers aren't ideally suited for commercial purposes, but locals use the Amazon as the often only available transportation highway

-Which continent has more countries?
+Which has more States?

 • North America